jsebrech/contact-picker-service-nodejs/README.md

 The library provides the following interface:

-- mprofielAdmin
+- mprofiel
-  - *createController(config)*: create an express controller that handles the connection to the mprofiel-admin API
+  - *createController(config)*: create an express controller that handles the connection to the mprofiel API
-  - *createService(config)*: create a function that accepts a query and returns a promise of the results of the mprofiel-admin API for that query.
+  - *createService(config)*: create a function that accepts a query and returns a promise of the results of the mprofiel API for that query.
 The createController routine builds on top of this.

 ## Run the demo app